hisr2024/BhriguWelt/README.md

 ## Repository hygiene

-- Set GitHub topics such as `astrology`, `python`, `nextjs`, and `bhrigu-samhita` on the repository for discoverability after pushing your changes.
+- Set GitHub topics (`astrology`, `python`, `nextjs`, and `bhrigu-samhita`) in the repository settings so new practitioners can discover and fork the project as soon as you push changes.
 - Use the GitHub Projects board or wiki (enabled in this repo) to track the roadmap for UI/i18n expansions and deployment milestones.